cn0047/stash/ed/t/architecture/distributedsystems.md

 * Consistency: atomic, eventual.
 * Coordination: orchestration, choreography.

+Fallacies of distributed systems:
+* Network is reliable.
+* Latency is zero.
+* Bandwidth is infinite.
+* Network is secure.
+* Topology doesn't change.
+* There is only one administrator (devops, infrastructure engineer).
+* Transport cost is zero (network data send price).
+* Network is homogeneous (systems, networks, etc).

 **Gosip broadcast algorithm** - broadcast message only to 3-5 neighbors.

 **Fault** - when one component of the system deviating from its spec.